Loitering or Prowling

 Unless you flee or there is some other reasonable reason why the police officer can't ask you, the law requires the officer to afford you the opportunity to dispel any alarm or immediate concern by identifying yourself and explaining your presence and conduct.

 The most common defense to Loitering and Prowling is that your conduct did not rise to the level that warranted justifiable and reasonable alarm or immediate concern for the safety of people or property.
 Many people are arrested for Loitering or Prowling for simply standing around.
 They may be prejudged or profiled because of the way they look or how they dress.
 The actions or conduct the officer thought rose to level of alarm often are actions of a person minding their own business and not engaged in any criminal conduct.
-Give us a call to discuss the options in your Loitering or Prowling case.
+Give our experienced Jacksonville criminal defense attorneys a call to discuss the options in your Loitering or Prowling case.

 Loitering or Prowling,